LukeShortCloud/rootpages/markdown/openstack.md

 Configure the networks that are used in the environment.

 * cider_networks
     * container = The network range that the LXC containers will use an IP address from.
+This is the management network that is on `br-mgmt`.
     * tunnel = The network range for accessing network services between the `compute` and `network` nodes over the VXLAN or GRE tunnel interface.
+The tunnel network should be on `br-vxlan`.
     * storage = The network range for accessing storage.
 * used_ips = Lists of IP addressess that are already in use and should not be used for the container networks.
 * global_overrides
     * tunnel_bridge = The interface to use for tunneling VXLAN traffic.
 This is typically `br-vxlan`.
     * management_bridge = The interface to use for management access.
 This is typically `br-mgmt`.
+    * external_lb_vip_address = The public IP address to load balance for API endpoints.
     * provider_networks
         * network = Different networks can be defined.
 At least one is required.
             * type = The type of network that the `container_bridge` device should be used.